umaumax/global-shortcut-pager/README.md

 This chrome extension can scroll lateset accessed web page via global shortcut keys.

 ## how to use
-1. set shortcut key at `chrome://extensions/shortcuts`
+1. set shortcut key and allow `Global` access at `chrome://extensions/shortcuts`
 2. you can scroll web page without focusing on

 ## NOTE